A model theory of topology: Embedding theorems

-Under the additional assumptions, $Ka \sqsubseteq a$, hence (iii) implies (v), by \eqref{s2}.
-Moreover, (iv) and (v) are equivalent, by applying the equivalence of (ii) and (iii) with $Ka$ in place of $a$.
-Since $a \leq Ka$, by \eqref{s4}, we get that (iv) implies (ii). \end{proof}
+\begin{proof} The fact that (i) implies (ii) is just a restatement of the definition of $ \K b$.
+From (ii) we immediately get (iii), because of \eqref{s1}.
+By the definition of $ \K b$ we get $ \K b \sqsubseteq b$, hence from (iii) and \eqref{s2} we obtain (i).
+Under the additional assumptions, $ \K a \sqsubseteq a$, hence (iii) implies (v), by \eqref{s2}.
+Moreover, (iv) and (v) are equivalent, by applying the equivalence of (ii) and (iii) with $ \K a$ in place of $a$.
+Since $a \leq \K a$, by \eqref{s4}, we get that (iv) implies (ii). \end{proof}